Proofs & Goofs

 Due to COVID-19, the Twenty-First ACM Conference on Economics and Computation (EC20) became the First Virtual Conference on Economics and Computation.
 The program commitee decided to host the event through Gather, an interactive virtual platform much akin to Pokémon.
 In this pandemic, previous conferences had used the platform as a means to have coffee chats between talks.
 EC20 was the first conference that existed entirely in the Gatherverse, from talks to tutorials to afterparties.
 Huge shoutout to Yannai Gonczarowski, Jason Hartline, and Nicole Immorlica for making this unique experience possible.

 24 hours before the conference, they realized that there was no comprehensive guide to demonstrate how to use this virtual platform.
 I decided to volunteer and put my video editing skills to the test.
 This was the result:

 Burton Conner i3 2019

-I spent my undergrad at MIT as a Burton Third Bomber.
+During my undergrad at MIT, I lived in the dorm Burton Conner.
 Being part of such a wonderfully wild family was extremely formative for me and something I am forever grateful for.
 To repay my immeasurable debt to this fabulous community, I volunteered to make the dorm tour video for incoming freshman my junior year.